The one question my friends across the globe ask the most is ‘how can I get my kids to improve their English?’

 - Separate them from the pack.
 If you really want your child to learn the lingo then make sure they have no native language option.
 My mother was delighted to send me to one of my uncle’s homes near Malaga to learn Spanish, but was less happy to find I’d been hanging out with fellow Brits, and even less happy when I returned home with a strong south London accent.

 - Set an example but leave it to the professionals.
 Be sure to keep up your language training yourself and don’t be shy or scared to use it in public.
 Otherwise what hope do your children have?
-Having said that, I find it’s best, where possible, to keep the teaching to the natives.
-It is one thing to correct the occasional spelling mistake, it is another to instil a strong foreign accent and your own grammatical mistakes.
+Having said that, personally I find it’s best, where possible, to keep the teaching to the experts.
+It is one thing to correct the occasional spelling mistake, it is another your own grammatical mistakes.
 In my case, my children benefit from the luxury of an English speaking mum and a Spanish speaking Dad, albeit both of us with the odd Spanglish mix up.
-Although my husband was initially offended when I asked him to stop speaking with our kids in English he understood that I didn’t want them to adopt his (gorgeous but very foreign) accent.
-As one friend put it, ‘A foreign accent is great in the bedroom, but not in the boardroom’.
+However it’s the teachers who really know their stuff.

 - Praise, don’t push.
 As a teen learning French I’d always be embarrassed when my Dad put me forward in a restaurant to order in French.
 I’d be even more embarrassed when the restaurant was actually Spanish.
 He always praised my linguistics skills however and never forced the language upon me, apart from when we once broke down in Germany and needed to find a garage urgently before sunset.
 Photo by tannazie